FMR1: Role in translation

 The proposed mechanism of FMRP's effect upon synaptic plasticity are through its role as a negative regulator of translation.
 FMRP is an RNA-binding protein which associates with polyribosomes.
 The RNA-binding abilities of FMRP are dependent upon its KH domains and RGG boxes.
 The KH domain is a conserved motif which characterizes many RNA-binding proteins.
 Mutagenesis of this domain resulted in impaired FMRP binding to RNA.

 FMRP has been shown to inhibit translation of mRNA.
-Mutation of the FMRP protein resulted in the inability to repress translation as opposed to the wild-type counterpart which was able to do so.
-As previously mentioned, mGluR stimulation is associated with increased FMRP protein levels.
-In addition, mGluR stimulation results in increased levels of FMRP target mRNAs.
+Mutation of the FMRP protein resulted in the inability to repress translation as opposed to the wild-type counterpart which was able to do so in model systems (reticulocyte lysates and Xenopus laevis oocytes).
+These observations were extended to the mouse brain, where crosslinking immunoprecipitation (CLIP) studies showed that FMRP binds to mRNA targets to stall ribosomes and inhibit translation, and does so in a reversible manner.
+In purified synaptoneurosomes, mGluR stimulation results in increased levels of FMRP target mRNAs.
 A study found basal levels of proteins encoded by these target mRNAs to be significantly elevated and improperly regulated in FMRP deficient mice.

-FMRP translation repression acts by inhibiting the initiation of translation.
+FMRP translation repression can act by inhibiting the initiation of translation.
 FMRP directly binds CYFIP1, which in turn binds the translation initiation factor eIF4E.
 The FMRP-CYFIP1 complex prohibits eIF4E-dependent initiation, thereby acting to repress translation.
 When applied to the observed phenotype in fragile X Syndrome, the excess protein levels and reduction of translational control can be explained by the loss of translational repression by FMRP in fragile X syndrome.
 FMRP acts to control translation of a large group of target mRNAs; however the extent of FMRPs translational control is unknown.
 The protein has been shown to repress the translation of target mRNAs at synapses, including those encoding the cytoskeletal proteins Arc/Arg3.1 and MAP1B, and the CaM kinase II.
 In addition, FMRP binds PSD-95 and GluR1/2 mRNAs.
 Importantly, these FMRP-binding mRNAs play significant roles in neuronal plasticity.

 FMRP translational control has been shown to be regulated by mGluR signaling. mGluR stimulation may result in the transportation of mRNA complexes to synapses for local protein synthesis.
 FMRP granules have been shown to localize with MAP1B mRNA and ribosomal RNA in dendrites, suggesting this complex as a whole may need to be transported to dendrites for local protein synthesis.
 In addition, microtubules were found to be a necessary component for the mGluR-dependent translocation of FMRP into dendrites.
 FMRP may play an additional role in local protein synthesis by aiding in the association of mRNA cargo and microtubules.
 Thus, FMRP is able to regulate transport efficacy, as well as repression of translation during transport.
 Finally, FMRP synthesis, ubiquitination, and proteolysis occur rapidly in response to mGluR signaling, suggesting an extremely dynamic role of the translational regulator.